 Pleasant View Elementary School

-- Pleasant View Elementary School's student population of 472 students has stayed relatively flat over five school years.
+- Pleasant View Elementary School's student population of 474 students has declined by 7% over five school years.

 |Grades Offered||Grades Prekindergarten-4|